crowdsecurity/crowdsec/docs/blockers/nginx/installation.md

 sudo systemctl restart nginx
 ```

-When an IP is referenced in the SQLite database, any request from this IP will lead to a `403` reply.
+When an IP is referenced in the database, any request from this IP will lead to a `403` reply.